 The welding of stainless steel 304 was also investigated with the direct diode laser using the six-axis robot.
 The goal of this investigation was to obtain complete penetration of the specimen, while providing little distortion, and good weld quality.
-The thicknesses of the stainless steel were 0.6 and 0.9 mm and each piece was approximately five centimeters by ten centimeters in size.
+The thicknesses of the stainless steel were 0.6 and 0.9 millimeters and each piece was approximately five centimeters by ten centimeters in size.
 The weld was made along the 10-centimeter side.

 During the investigation, the power was varied from 1200 to 3150 Watts, and the maximum speed to achieve full penetration was determined.
-Argon shielding gas at 47.2 l/min was supplied through a sparger.
+Argon shielding gas at 47.2 liters per minute was supplied through a sparger.
 The work-pieces were clamped down very close to the seam to minimize distortion during welding.
-Welds were produced at speeds ranging from 1.3 to 4.5 m/min.
+A chart of the welding speeds versus power is shown in Table 1.
 The welds that resulted at all powers were aesthetically smooth, showing very little oxidation on the surface.
-A micrograph of a stainless steel 304 weld is shown in Figure 2.
+A micrograph of two of the welds is shown in Figure 2.